Bitten or Attacked By A Dog?

 You should also not be represented by an attorney who simply passes you off to an inexperienced associate after signing you up.

-We know that Cicero has many dog bite attorneys to choose from.
+We know that Baldwin has many dog bite lawyers to choose from.
 By hiring us, you will have an experienced advocate dedicated to your success every step of the way.

 Aggressive Dog Bite Representation